 Attractions in Maldives

-Beautiful Addu Atoll, the most southerly of the Maldives island groups, is definitely worth visiting for divers.
-Here, the coral is the best in the country, while a modern road linking Gan's Equator Village resort to the Maldives' second city of Hithadhoo is a great place for a bike ride.
+Beautiful Addu Atoll, the most southerly of the Maldives island groups, is definitely worth visiting.
+There are four main inhabited islands and a smattering of around 20 uninhabited islands and sandbars.
+Lush greenery covers these islands and villages are surrounded by trees heavy with tropical fruits.
+This atoll is particularly famed for its coral Here, the coral is said to be the best in the country, and there is an influx of large manta rays and sea turtles.
+The modern road linking Gan's Equator Village resort to the city of Hithadhoo is a great place for a bike ride.

 For a taste of some of the Maldives’ more challenging activities, try your hand at windsurfing at Lhohifushi and Dhonveli in the North Malé Atoll.
 These two relatively reasonably-priced island resorts are where the country's most famous breaks can be found.
 The season for surf lasts from March-October.

-If Malé’s crowded streets leave you searching for relaxation and the quieter side of the Maldives, make the short ferry journey to the tranquil neighbouring island of Vilingili.
-Join locals at the beach, watch cricket matches in the park, and picnic under the multitude of gently-waving palm trees.
+If Malé’s crowded streets leave you searching for relaxation, make a short ferry journey to the quieter side of the Maldives and visit the tranquil neighbouring island of Villingili.
+Historically used as a holiday island for sultans, this hidden gem is now the perfect place to enjoy the quaintness of Maldivian life.
+Join the locals at the beach, watch a cricket match in the park and picnic under the multitudes of gently-waving palm trees.